-Recovery of proved undeveloped reserves and the development of proved developed non-producing reserves requires capital expenditures and successful drilling operations by Boaz Energy and other third-party operators of the Underlying Properties.
+Recovery of proved undeveloped reserves and the development of proved developed non-producing reserves requires capital expenditures and successful drilling operations by Boaz Energy (including any successor to Boaz Energy) and other third-party operators of the Underlying Properties.
 The reserve data included in the reserve report of Boaz Energy's independent petroleum engineer assumes a certain amount of capital expenditures will be made to develop such reserves.
 The Net Profits Interest bears its proportionate share of these capital expenditures.
 However, the development of such reserves has in the past and may in the future take longer and may require higher levels of capital expenditures than anticipated.
 Delays in the development of the reserves, increases in drilling and development costs (including expenses related to secondary and tertiary recovery techniques) of such reserves or decreases or continued volatility in commodity prices will reduce the future net revenues of the estimated proved undeveloped reserves and may result in some projects becoming uneconomic.
-In addition, delays in the development of reserves could force Boaz Energy to reclassify certain of the proved reserves as unproved reserves.
+In addition, delays in the development of reserves could force Boaz Energy (or any successor to Boaz Energy) to reclassify certain of the proved reserves as unproved reserves.

-In addition, the process of developing oil and natural gas wells and producing oil and natural gas on the Underlying Properties is subject to numerous risks beyond Boaz Energy's control, including risks that could delay Boaz Energy's or any third-party operators' current drilling or production schedule and the risk that drilling will not result in commercially viable oil or natural gas production.
+In addition, the process of developing oil and natural gas wells and producing oil and natural gas on the Underlying Properties is subject to numerous risks beyond Boaz Energy's control, (or the control of any successor to Boaz Energy), including risks that could delay Boaz Energy's, any successor to Boaz Energy's, or any third-party operators' current drilling or production schedule and the risk that drilling will not result in commercially viable oil or natural gas production.
 The ability of the operators to carry out operations or to finance planned development expenses could be materially and adversely affected by any factor that may curtail, delay, reduce or cancel development and production, including:

-- delays imposed by or resulting from compliance with environmental and other governmental or regulatory requirements, including permitting requirements, limitations on or resulting from wastewater discharge and disposal of exploration and production wastes, including, subsurface injections, as well as additional regulation with respect to GHG emissions; - pressure or irregularities in geological formations; - restricted access to land for drilling or laying pipeline; - lack of available gathering, transportation and processing facilities, including availability on commercially reasonable terms, or delays in construction of gathering facilities; - lack of available capacity on interconnecting transmission pipelines; - equipment failures or accidents;

-- failure of secondary recovery operations to perform as expected; - unexpected operational events and drilling conditions; - declines in oil or natural gas prices; - limitations in the market for oil or natural gas; - pipe or cement failures; - casing collapses; - shortages, unavailability or high cost of drilling rigs, tubular materials, equipment, supplies, personnel and services; - lost or damaged drilling and service tools; - loss of drilling fluid circulation; - uncontrollable flows of oil and natural gas, water or drilling fluids; - blowouts, explosions fires and natural disasters; - environmental hazards, such as oil and natural gas leaks, pipeline and tank ruptures, encountering naturally occurring radioactive materials, and unauthorized discharges of brine, well stimulation and completion fluids, toxic gases or other pollutants into the surface and subsurface environment; - adverse weather conditions, such as drought, floods, blizzards, tornados and ice storms; and - title problems or legal disputes regarding leasehold rights.
+- delays imposed by or resulting from compliance with environmental and other governmental or regulatory requirements, including permitting requirements, limitations on or resulting from wastewater discharge and disposal of exploration and production wastes, including, subsurface injections, as well as additional regulation with respect to GHG emissions; - pressure or irregularities in geological formations; - restricted access to land for drilling or laying pipeline; - lack of available gathering, transportation and processing facilities, including availability on commercially reasonable terms, or delays in construction of gathering facilities; - lack of available capacity on interconnecting transmission pipelines; - equipment failures or accidents; - failure of secondary recovery operations to perform as expected; - unexpected operational events and drilling conditions; - declines in oil or natural gas prices; - limitations in the market for oil or natural gas; - pipe or cement failures; - casing collapses; - shortages, unavailability or high cost of drilling rigs, tubular materials, equipment, supplies, personnel and services; - lost or damaged drilling and service tools; - loss of drilling fluid circulation; - uncontrollable flows of oil and natural gas, water or drilling fluids; - blowouts, explosions fires and natural disasters; - environmental hazards, such as oil and natural gas leaks, pipeline and tank ruptures, encountering naturally occurring radioactive materials, and unauthorized discharges of brine, well stimulation and completion fluids, toxic gases or other pollutants into the surface and subsurface environment; - adverse weather conditions, such as drought, floods, blizzards, tornados and ice storms; and - title problems or legal disputes regarding leasehold rights.